WELCOME TO CAMP SONSHINE!

 Extended Camp: There is no charge for LITs needing to use either the AM or PM Extended Camp Programs.

-Overnighters: Overnighters are optional for LITs but they are encouraged to attend to assist with the facilitation of our overnighter program for campers.
-There is a special overnighter activity planned for LITs to participate in after their responsibilities with campers are complete.
+Overnighters & Late Stays: Overnighters are optional for LITs but they are encouraged to attend to assist with the facilitation of our overnighter / late stay program for campers.
+There is also a special overnighter activity planned for LITs to participate in after their responsibilities with campers are complete.

 Lunches: LITs will need to pack their own sack lunch each day.